 Savoury rice sprinkles are called ‘Furikake’ in Japan.
-There are loads of ‘Furikake’ products available from stores over there, but the most popular No.1 ‘Furikake’ is Marumiya brand’s ‘Noritama Furikake’, that is ‘Nori & Egg Sprinkles’.
-You can make ‘Nori & Egg Sprinkles’ at home, and it is easy to make.
-And most importantly, you know exactly what is in it.
+There are loads of ‘Furikake’ products available from stores over there, and the most popular ‘Furikake’ is ‘Nori & Egg Sprinkles’.
+Store-bought ‘Furikake’ are crispy and yummy, but have you ever read the very long list of ingredients?
+You can make ‘Nori & Egg Sprinkles’ at home.
+You can’t make it crispy, but you know exactly what is in it.

 2 Eggs *whisked well

 1 sachet (2.5g) Katsuobushi (Bonito Flakes)

 1/2 sheet Toasted Nori *cut into fine strips

 - Heat a frying pan, not-stick pan preferred, over very low heat. *Note: Oil the pan very lightly only if required.

 - Whisk Eggs very well, season with Salt, and cook into fine & dry crumble, stirring constantly using several chopsticks. *Note: The dryness depends on your preference.